 - If you are interested in the Writing Center Assistantship, include a second one-page, single-spaced statement that discusses any previous writing center experience you have had and tells why you would like to be considered for this position.

 - Include a curriculum vita or resume.

-- Complete the Teaching Assistantship for English Composition Application form.
+- Complete the Teaching Assistantship Application Form.
 Your responses to the questions and the student essay in this application offer us more information about your background.
 We believe that as writers and students you have had enough experience to assess how a piece of writing can be improved.

 Submit the above materials, as well as all application materials for the M.A. program of your choice, through the Graduate College Admissions Application system.

 Note that to be considered for an assistantship, all application materials (for both the M.A. program and the assistantship) must be received by January 15.

 To apply for a Teaching Assistantship (and a Writing Center Assistantship), complete the following steps:

 - Complete items 2-6 above

 - Obtain three letters of recommendation from people familiar with your academic work.

 For current students, all Assistantship application materials must be submitted directly to the director of the program you are applying to.
 Students are responsible for making sure that all application materials have been received.